har-in-air/FPGA_STEREO_CROSSOVER/README.md

 # Constraints

-* The FPGA modules can handle I2S 16bit or 24bit, sample rate 44.1kHz or 48kHz.
-The ESP32 code currently can only
+* The FPGA modules can handle I2S 16/16 or 24/32 data packaging, with sample rate 44.1kHz or 48kHz.
-handle 16bit wav/mp3 files.
-* Two-way crossover frequency = 3300Hz, filter Q = 0.707 (Butterworth)
+The ESP32 code currently only reads wav/mp3 files encoded with 16bit data at 44.1kHz or 48kHz.

 # Credits